18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Bangkok Floating Markets by Authentic Food Quest

-Floating markets are an experience you want to have in Bangkok
+Floating markets, an experience to have in Bangkok

 There is a reason Bangkok is considered the street food capital of the world.
 While Thai food is a universal favorite, nothing screams authentic like the food you’ll sample on a bustling Bangkok street market.